christianalfoni/impact/docs/advanced/stores.md

 }
 ```

-Compose the store using `create` functions:
+Compose the store using `create` functions, which are called during instantiation of the store.
+That means that they can also use parent stores:

 ```ts
 import { signal } from "impact-react";